j-es-craig/time_sync/README.md

-# Flosonics Medical Techincal Task - Joshua Craig
+# TimeSync - Joshua Craig
-## Scripts for syncing, plotting, and analyzing flopatch and nexfin data
+## Scripts for syncing, plotting, and analyzing blood flow data from separate monitoring devices.
 ## There are 3 scripts in this directory:

 `sync.py` will take one flopatch and one nexfin file, sync them, and output a single synced file